christian1512-FE/Ticket-001-22-Code-Refactored/README.md

 In order to improve the codes web accessibities I changed the non-semantic elements to semantic elements, added alt attributes to images, and fixed links that werent working properly on the website.

-<h2>Modifications to the HTML code.
+<code>Modifications to the HTML code.

-<p> Changed the name of the website on the <head> element changed the title of the website to "Horiseon Social Solution Services"</p>
+"Changed the name of the website on the <head> element changed the title of the website to "Horiseon Social Solution Services"

-<ul> *Added the <header> element in which is used to represent introductory content.
+*Added the <header> element in which is used to represent introductory content.

 *Changed <div> tag to <header>